 Exposures during Pregnancy and Breast Feeding

-To select the most appropriate exposure term (or terms), first determine if the subject/patient who was exposed is the mother, the child/foetus, or the father.
+To select the most appropriate exposure term (or terms) from HLT Exposures associated with pregnancy, delivery and lactation, first determine if the subject/patient who was exposed is the mother, the child/foetus, or the father.
 If the reported verbatim information does not specify who was exposed, then a general term such as LLT Exposure during pregnancy can be selected.

+In addition, MedDRA includes terms indicating a pregnant or breastfeeding woman was exposed, which are placed in HLTs other than HLT Exposures associated with pregnancy, delivery and lactation.
+These terms include e.g., PT Maternal immunisation, PT Maternal therapy to enhance foetal lung maturity and PT Maternal-foetal therapy, as well as several PTs relating to pregnancy on contraceptive.
+Selecting pregnancy/breast-feeding exposure terms may be considered in addition, depending on the specific circumstances of each case.

 Events in the mother

 Pregnant patient exposed to medication with clinical consequences